 Garrison Creek Native Habitat Restoration Project

-The goal of the Oceanside Clean Water Program is to improve water quality in our local creeks, rivers, and the ocean, and comply with state and regional environmental regulations.
+The goal of the Oceanside Watershed Protection Program is to improve water quality in our local creeks, rivers, and the ocean, and comply with state and regional environmental regulations.
 This multi-faceted program is designed to achieve this goal by educating the community about pollution prevention practices.
 Targeted audiences for this program include industrial and commercial businesses, developers, municipal staff, residents, students, and teachers.

-The Clean Water Program oversees the following tasks:
+The Watershed Protection Program oversees the following tasks:

 As a coastal community, Oceanside relies on clean water for its residents, healthy beaches, public safety, and a desirable environment for wildlife.
 When it rains, many of the pollutants that lurk on sidewalks, streets, parking lots, and yards wash down the storm drains, and into the nearest body of water.
 Unfortunately, storm drains do not filter water or debris and are not connected to the sewer system.
 So, any pollutant that flows into the storm drain system eventually ends up in our rivers, creeks and ocean.

 Watershed Protection Program and Code Enforcement Staff actively investigate reports of landscape irrigation runoff, illegal dumping and other storm drain pollution concerns.
 Residents and business are encouraged to report any incidents of stormwater pollution at once to help protect water quality and public health in Oceanside.

 To report an Illicit Discharge, Illegal Dumping, irrigation runoff or any other stormwater related concern, call Customer Care, our urban runoff hotline, at (760) 435-4500 email@example.com.
 After hours, holidays and on weekends, these calls are answered through the Oceanside Police Department.